-- Full-time faculty reappointment will be made on recommendation of the Chief Academic Officer and the President of the College for Board action.
-The Board of Trustees shall normally approve all reappointments prior to April 15 but in no event after the start of the new contract year. - A. Limited Term Contract Reappointment shall be made upon the recommendation of the Chief Academic Officer and approval of the President and Board.
-The decision to reappoint shall be based upon satisfactory evaluation of the faculty member, program continuation, grant funding, and staff recommendation. - B. Annual Contract Reappointment shall be made upon the recommendation of the Chief Academic Officer and approval of the President and Board.
-The decision to reappoint shall be based upon satisfactory evaluation of the faculty member, program continuation and staffing recommendation. - C. Continuous Contract At or upon the fifth year of employment, an overall evaluation of the faculty member's instructional effectiveness will be made by the division chair and the Chief Academic Officer.
+Full-time faculty reappointment will be made on recommendation of the Chief Academic Officer and the President of the College for Board action.
+The Board of Trustees shall normally approve all reappointments prior to April 15 but in no event after the start of the new contract year.

+- A.1.
+Limited-Term Contract Reappointment shall be made upon the recommendation of the Chief Academic Officer and approval of the President and Board.
+The decision to reappoint shall be based upon satisfactory evaluation of the faculty member, program continuation, grant funding, and staff recommendation. - B.2.
+Annual Contract Reappointment shall be made upon the recommendation of the Chief Academic Officer and approval of the President and Board.
+The decision to reappoint shall be based upon satisfactory evaluation of the faculty member, program continuation, and staffing recommendation.

+Continuous Contract - At or upon the fifth year of employment, an overall evaluation of the faculty member's instructional effectiveness will be made by the division chair and the Chief Academic Officer.
 If the evaluation is satisfactory and the program is to continue, the faculty member will be recommended for a continuous contract in the sixth year by the Chief Academic Officer upon approval of the President and Board.

-5.15.8 Full-time Faculty Non-Reappointment
+5.9.8 Full-time Faculty Non-Reappointment (Revised xxxx-2022)

-The decision to not reappoint a full-time faculty member employed under a Limited Term Contract or an Annual Contract shall be made by the College President after consultation with the Chief Academic Officer.
+The decision to not reappoint a full-time faculty member employed under a Limited-Term Contract or an Annual Contract shall be made by the College President after consultation with the Chief Academic Officer.
 The decision to not reappoint a full-time faculty member employed under a Continuous Contract shall be made by the Board of Trustees upon the recommendation of the Chief Academic Officer and the President of the College.
 These decisions will normally be made prior to April 15 but in no event after the start of the new contract year.

-A. Limited Term Contract - Unless otherwise stated or terminated for cause by the Board of Trustees in accordance with due process procedures (BP5.2.4), the contract automatically terminates at its end date.

-- B. Annual Contract Unless otherwise stated or terminated for cause by the Board of Trustees in accordance with due process procedures (BP5.2.4), the contract automatically terminates at its end date.
-The decision for nonreappointment shall be based upon overall evaluation of the faculty member, lack of program continuation, and/or reduction in force based on budgetary or staffing requirements. - (1) If instruction-related areas of concern exist, the faculty member should be notified as soon as they are evident and as part of the evaluation process.
-Corrections of the deficiencies shall be made immediately in accordance with a plan developed by the instructor, division chair, and the Chief Academic Officer.
-If the instructionrelated deficiencies continue, action shall be taken for nonreappointment.
-If the faculty member's performance deficiencies are not instruction-related, no prior notice or improvement plan is needed prior to nonreappointment. - (2) Non-reappointment for an annual contract shall be made upon the recommendation of the division chair, the Chief Academic Officer, and the President of the College. - (3) Affected faculty may submit a written appeal to the Board of Trustees.
+- A.1.
+Limited-Term Contract Unless otherwise stated or terminated for cause by the Board of Trustees in accordance with due process procedures (BP Procedure 5.21.4), the contract automatically terminates at its end date. - B.2.
+Annual Contract Unless otherwise stated or terminated for cause by the Board of Trustees in accordance with due process procedures (BP Procedure 5.21.4), the contract automatically terminates at its end date.
+The decision for non-reappointment shall be based upon overall evaluation of the faculty member, lack of program continuation, and/or reduction in force based on budgetary or staffing requirements. - (a) If instruction-related areas of concern exist, the faculty member should be notified as soon as they are evident and as part of the evaluation process.
+Corrections of the deficiencies shall be made immediately in accordance with a plan developed by the instructor, division chair Dean, and the Chief Academic Officer.
+If the instruction-related deficiencies continue, action shall be taken for non-reappointment.
+If the faculty member's performance deficiencies are not instruction-related, no prior notice or improvement plan is needed prior to non-reappointment. - (b) Non-reappointment for an annual contract shall be made upon the recommendation of the division chair Dean, the Chief Academic Officer, and the President of the College. - (c) Affected faculty may submit a written appeal to the Board of Trustees.
 The Board of Trustees may review the documents relating to the appeal and decide the matter, or it may hold a hearing.
 The decision of the Board will be final.